 Social Work: two tracks

-Admission to the social work professional program
+Admission to the Social Work professional program

 Social work is a professional program that requires an admission process separate from admission to the college.
 Students apply for admission to the social work education program during SoWk 322, Social Welfare Policy & Program I, the first social work course taken in the degree completion program.
 Written applications are accepted in December each year.
 Admission criteria include academic and personal qualifications with a value orientation necessary for the professional practice of social work.
 The admission process is directed toward furthering students’ personal growth as they explore vocational interests and abilities.
 Specific information about criteria and process is found in the Social Work Student Handbook.
-This may be obtained from the director of social work education.
+This may be obtained from the director of baccalaureate social work education.